Danie83/SoRe/README.md

 <a href="https://getbootstrap.com">Bootstrap</a>

 ### Technical Report
-A Scholarly HTML technical report is available [here](docs/technical_report.html)
+A Scholarly HTML technical report is available [here](docs/technical_report.html).

 ### API Documentation
-The documentation for the API was done using Swagger and is available [here](docs/api/index.html)
+The documentation for the API was done using Swagger and is available [here](docs/api/index.html).

+### Progress History
+The progress history of the project can be found [here](https://github.com/Danie83/SoRe/commits/main).

 ## Getting Started
 ### Prerequisites